AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 ---
-title: "How to Add a Copy-to-Clipboard Button to Your Jekyll Blog"
+title: How to Add a Copy-to-Clipboard Button to Jekyll
 description: Learn how to add a copy-to-clipboard button to your Jekyll blog using some clever Liquid templating and just a few lines of JavaScript.
 tags: [dev, jekyll, liquid, javascript]
 keywords: [copy to clipboard button]